mobily-enterprises/js-kit/README.md

 At a very basic level, Hotplate is a system to define configuration variables, register modules, work out their initialisation order, allow those modules to call other module's hooks and get their results as an array.
 Every module on top of Hotplate follows these concepts.

 Some of the modules are considered "core" -- they all start with `hotCoreXXX`.
 They provide basic functionality for any "software as a service".
 Other modules are not part of core: for example the hotDojoXXX modules offer functionalities to use Dojo within Hotplate.

+## A note on the shown examples

+My main aim is to always show fully working applications every time I show something.
+So, when you see something like **[starting_point]**, what I actually mean is the branch named `starting_point` of the repository [hotplate-examples](https://github.com/mercmobily/hotplate-examples).
+You can easily checkout that branch using Git, or browse it from GitHub.

+Once you've downloaded the code, you will need to do the usual:

+    npm install

+And everything should work fine.

 ## Getting started with Hotplate